Share:

 • Get defensive when challenged to discourage others challenging you again

-• Prioritising being "nice", avoid uncomfortable discussions instead of having them
+• Avoid uncomfortable discussions that need to be had, instead of having them

 • The goal is to win the argument, not solve a common problem or have a positive effect on the business